MarkusBiggus/home-assistant.io/source/_docs/automation/templating.markdown

 ### Event

-An [Event](/docs/configuration/events/) trigger is fired each time an {% term entity %} state changes.
+An [Event](/docs/configuration/events/) trigger is fired each time an {% term entity %} state changes or an event matching the configured event_type occurs.

 These are the properties available for an [Event trigger](/docs/automation/trigger/#event-trigger).